symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 A *social construction*, according to the YWCA, is “[a]n unreal ‘real’ thing.
 Social constructions are not ‘natural’; they do not exist outside of language and human imagination; in this sense they are unreal.
 However, our way of life is built upon the belief in or dedication to socially constructed categories such as ‘race.’
 As such, though ‘unreal’ social constructions have real world consequences for all of us.”

 Those consequences come from *racialization*, which YWCA defines as “[t]he ongoing process by which we all are shaped by racial grouping or ‘racialized’ by structural policies/practices, institutional/organizational cultures, and interpersonal interactions.”
 [Race Forward](https://www.raceforward.org/sites/default/files/Race%20Reporting%20Guide%20by%20Race%20Forward_V1.1.pdf)’s guide mentions that “[h]ow one is racialized is a major determinant of one’s socioeconomic status and life opportunities.” *Racialization* does not seem to be in many style guides, so do not assume readers know what it means.

+The [American Psychological Association](https://apastyle.apa.org/style-grammar-guidelines/bias-free-language/racial-ethnic-minorities) recommends against using "nonparallel designations," by for example grouping or comparing "African Amercans and Whites" or "Asian Americans and Black Americans," as "one group is described by color, whereas the other group is not."

 ### racism

 The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/race-related-coverage) defines *racism* as “a doctrine asserting racial differences in character, intelligence, etc., and the superiority of one race over another, or racial discrimination or feelings of hatred or bigotry toward people of another race.”